ckeditor/ckeditor5/docs/tutorial/commands.md

 Our command class has two methods:

-* `refresh()` which handles command state,
+* `refresh()`, which handles the state.
-* `execute()` which handles command logic.
+* `execute()`, which handles the logic.

 ### Command state

-Our plugin only allows highlighting text, so when an image or table is selected in the editor, we should disable the command.
-We also want to remove highlighting when the command is called and selected text is already highlighted.
+Our plugin only allows text highlighting, so when only an image or table is selected in the editor, we should disable the command.
+We also want to remove highlighting if the command is called and selected text is already highlighted.

-For this reason we need state that will indicate if selections in the editor can be highlighted and if they're already highlighted.
+For this reason, we need a state that indicates whether selections in the editor can be highlighted and whether they're already highlighted.

 The command state is managed by the `refresh()` method.
-The command automatically refreshes its state by automatically calling this method whenever model is updated.
+The command updates its state automatically by calling this method whenever the model is updated.

-Let's update the `refresh()` method to update two command properties:
+Let's implement the `refresh()` method to update two command properties:

-* `isEnabled` indicating if highlighting is allowed on the current selection,
+* `isEnabled`, which indicates whether highlighting is allowed on the current selection,
-* `value` indicating if the selection is already highlighted.
+* `value`, which indicates whether the selection is already highlighted.

 ```js
 refresh() {